 Te Herenga Waka University Press

-THW’s fiction list features many of Aotearoa’s foremost writers including Eleanor Catton, Elizabeth Knox, Catherine Chidgey, Pip Adam, Airini Beautrais, Annaleese Jochems, Sue Orr, Damien Wilkins, Barbara Anderson and Vincent O’Sullivan.
+Te Herenga Waka University Press (formerly Victoria University Press), is Aotearoa New Zealand’s leading publisher of new fiction and poetry.
+Our fiction list features many of Aotearoa’s foremost writers, including Eleanor Catton, Elizabeth Knox, Catherine Chidgey, Pip Adam, Rebecca K Reilly, Airini Beautrais, Annaleese Jochems, Sue Orr, Damien Wilkins, Vincent O’Sullivan and Barbara Anderson.

-THW has Aotearoa’s strongest and most vibrant poetry list, featuring new poets such as Tayi Tibble, Freya Daly Sadgrove, essa may ranapiri and Oscar Upperton, alongside the widely acclaimed poets Tusiata Avia, Hinemoana Baker, Jenny Bornholdt, Vincent O’Sullivan, Dinal Hawken and the inaugural NZ Poet Laureate Bill Manhire.
+We have Aotearoa’s strongest poetry list, featuring new poets such as Tayi Tibble, Freya Daly Sadgrove, essa may ranapiri and Oscar Upperton, alongside the widely acclaimed poets Tusiata Avia, Hinemoana Baker, James Brown, Jenny Bornholdt, Vincent O’Sullivan, Fleur Adcock, Dinah Hawken and the inaugural New Zealand Poet Laureate Bill Manhire.

-THW publishes vital work in a wide range of subjects, including history, law and public policy, biography and memoir, literary studies, politics, art and architecture, Pacific studies, te reo Māori and personal essay.
+We publish general and scholarly non-fiction in a wide range of subjects, including history, law and public policy, biography and memoir, literary studies, politics, art and architecture, Pacific studies, te reo Māori and personal essay.
 Our non-fiction is viewed in broad, culturally diverse and interdisciplinary terms, embracing studies of Aotearoa’s past and present and how these may shape the future.
-Some of the critically acclaimed authors we have published are Rose Lu, Shayne Carter, Rachel Barrowman, Carwyn Jones, Vincent Ieni Olsen-Reeder, Geoff Park, Ashleigh Young, Maurice Gee and Chessie Henry.
+Some of our critically acclaimed authors are Rose Lu, Shayne Carter, Rachel Barrowman, Carwyn Jones, Vincent Ieni Olsen-Reeder, Geoff Park, Ashleigh Young, Maurice Gee and Chessie Henry.